-To support control assessments, Q-Compliance provides a Control Compliance Hub dashboard, shown in Figure 1, which is a “one-stop-shop” to collect and review all of the evidence required to assess controls.
-Traditionally, you would have to log into different hosts, access different tools, and/or send out multiple data calls and perform your assessments using potentially outdated data that you get back.
-We also recognize that not all controls are technical in nature and may require manually collected evidence and assessment actions, thus the Control Compliance Hub supports multiple evidence types, ranging from control records capturing human activities performed on the control, to machine data for technical evidence, to files and documents for policies, procedures, screenshots, etc.
+To support control assessments, Q-Compliance provides a Control Compliance Hub dashboard, shown in Figure 1, below.
+The Control Compliance Hub is a “one-stop-shop” to collect and review all of the evidence required to assess controls.
+Traditionally, you would log into different hosts, access different tools, and/or send out multiple data calls and perform your assessments using potentially months-old data.
+We recognize that this is neither efficient nor does it add security value.
+Also, not all controls are technical in nature and thus may require manually collected evidence and assessment actions.
+However, the Control Compliance Hub supports multiple evidence types!
+These range from control records capturing human activities performed on the control, to machine data for technical evidence, to files and documents for policies, procedures, screenshots, etc.

-The benefits of using Q-Compliance’s data-driven approach for Step Four – Assess include:
+The benefits of using Q-Compliance’s data-driven approach for Step Four – Assess:

 - Reduced reliance on manual methods and outdated data